 Rose is a recent graduate of Brighton for Fine Art and Print Making and has experimented with etching, painting, textiles, lithography and crochet.
 The process of creating art and colour is exciting as it directly encapsulates the transitioning nature of the body and existence.

 A particular muse for Rose is the "Venus of Willendorf," a small stone carving from at least 30,000 BCE, motivating her to revive true definitions of beauty from antiquity to the present.
-By portraying the voluptuous bodies of larger women, Rose celebrates the "unsung heroines," of art, reinventing and innovating classical and modern impressions of identity and form.
+By portraying voluptuous bodies, Rose celebrates the "unsung heroines," of art, reinventing and innovating classical and modern impressions of identity and form.